wso2/carbon-analytics/features/org.wso2.carbon.siddhi.editor.core.feature/src/main/resources/docker-export/DOCKER-README.md

 2. Go to `<DOCKER_HOME>` directory.

-3. Run the following command to start the Docker container.
+3. Run the following command to build the Docker image.

 ```
-docker-compose up
+docker build -t <repository>/<image-name> .
 ```